cody-scott/JJE_App/readme.md

 Update anything that says myapp.new to your path

-finally update the proxy redirect below.
+finally update the proxy redirect

     # --------------------
     worker_processes  1;